sarahdayan/frontstuff/_posts/2018-01-06-in-defense-of-utility-first-css.md

 ***"Favor composition over inheritance"***.
 This piece of wisdom from [*Design Patterns*][wiki:design-patterns], one of the most influential software engineering books, is the foundation of **utility-first CSS**.
 It also shares many principles with **functional programming**: immutability, composability, predictability, and avoidance of side-effects.
 The goal behind all those fancy terms is to write code that's **easier to maintain and to scale**.

-Many developers enjoy functional programming, yet utility-first CSS still hasn't convinced everyone.
+Despite its growing popularity, utility-first CSS still hasn't convinced everyone.
 While some [praise it][jon-gold:functional-css], others have been [vividly critical][zeldman:kiss-my-classname] about such a practice. **I used to be in the latter group**.
 I was a BEM fan, sold to an approach I adopted for its advantages and ended up rooting for like we do for a sports team.
 I rejected utility-first because it was implying my beloved and familiar approach wasn't good anymore.

 Since then, I've dived *a lot* deeper into the topic.
 I studied design patterns and functional programming, and this allowed me to **radically revise my judgment**.